um-grex/grex-docs/content/english/storage/data-sizes-and-quota.md

 ### Lustre quota
 ---

+There are two Lustre storage appliances on Grex,__/project__ . __/global/scratch/__ .
+Since 2022, the main project filesystem on Grex is __/project__ .
+The previous filesystem was called __/global/scratch/__ and , as of now, is not available for users.

+#### /project/ (current)

+TBD

+#### /global/scratch/  (old)

-The __/global/scratch/__ filesystem is actually a link to a (new) Lustre filesystem called __/sbb/__.
+The __/global/scratch/__ filesystem is actually a link to a Lustre filesystem called __/sbb/__.
 We have retained the old name for compatibility with the old Lustre filesystem that was used on Grex between 2011 and 2017.
 Lustre filesystem provides a __lfs quota__ sub-command that requires the name of the filesystem specified.
 So, for the current user, the command to get current usage {space and number of files}, in the human-readable units, would be as follows:

 {{< highlight bash >}}
 lfs quota -h -u $USER /sbb